gravitational/teleport/docs/4.3/openssh_teleport.md

 !!! tip "OpenSSH and Trusted Clusters"

-    If you use [recording proxy mode](architecture/teleport_proxy.md) and [trusted clusters](trusted-clusters.md), you need to set up certificate authority from the _root_ cluster to match **all** nodes, even those that belong to _leaf_ clusters.
+    If you use [recording proxy mode](architecture/teleport_proxy.md) and [trusted clusters](trusted-clusters.md), you need to set up the certificate authority from the _root_ cluster to match **all** nodes, even those that belong to _leaf_ clusters.
 For example, if your node naming scheme is `*.root.example.com`, `*.leaf1.example.com`, `*.leaf2.example.com`, then the